 There are thousands of Trade Assistants (TAs) out there but as you go through the trades, there are fewer qualified people so the more tickets you get the better the chances that they will pick you.

-Below are listed qualifications while not necessary, If you get them will be the most beneficial.
+Below are listed qualifications while some are not necessary, If you get them will be the most beneficial.
 Remember come tax time, they are all tax deductible.

 The old days had camps in the middle of nowhere, working 6 weeks on and 1 week off.
 Lucky if your room had air conditioning, let alone a fridge that worked for the cold beer.

 These days it is more like a resort than a mining camp.

 Rooms are fully self contained with furniture, TV, bed linen, sometimes with a laundry but usually the laundry is share.
 There is usually a pool and a gym complete with Lifestyle Coordinator, well set up Mess (dining hall) with usually 5 choices on offer.
 People still complain about the food but would never eat this well at home.

 A tavern of some description with a mini shop for the forgotten toothbrush, perhaps an internet room or possibly a data wireless service for you to hook into.